Alberto Manzi

-Alberto Manzi (/it/; 3 November 1924 – 4 December 1997) was an Italian mayor, school teacher, writer and television host, best known for his popular Television show Non è mai troppo tardi (Italian for It's never too late), an educational TV program broadcast in Italy between 1959 and 1968.
+Alberto Manzi (/it/; 3 November 1924 – 4 December 1997) was an Italian mayor, school teacher, writer and television host, best known for his popular television show Non è mai troppo tardi (Italian for It's never too late), an educational TV programme broadcast in Italy between 1959 and 1968.

 Biography

-Manzi was born 3 November 1924 in Rome.
+Manzi was born on 3 November 1924 in Rome.

 He attended navy studies before ending his primary training high school degree and followed a peculiar path of studies, achieving three academic degrees: in biology, pedagogy and philosophy.

-He worked as porter and an educator in a teenage prison in Rome before a full-time job as a primary school teacher.
+He worked as a porter and an educator in a teenage prison in Rome before a full-time job as a primary school teacher.

 He was chosen to host the TV programme Non è mai troppo tardi, which made him a celebrity, conceived as an auxiliary help in the social struggle against illiteracy; the show was broadcasting real-life primary school classroom lessons, with revolutionary concepts in didactic methods for those times.
 It started broadcasting in 1960.

-He also published several novels the most famous of which is Orzowei (1955), from which a serial was adapted for the Tv dei ragazzi (a now-defunct Italian "Children TV").
+He also published several novels, the most famous of which is Orzowei (1955), from which a serial was adapted for the Tv dei ragazzi (a now-defunct Italian "Children TV").

-From 23 April 1995 to 29 October 1997 he was mayor of Pitigliano, in the province of Grosseto, Tuscany.
+From 23 April 1995 to 29 October 1997, he was mayor of Pitigliano, in the province of Grosseto, Tuscany.

-He died 4 December 1997 in Pitigliano.
+He died on 4 December 1997 in Pitigliano.

 Legacy

-An open-air archeology museum in Pitigliano is named in his honor.
+An open-air archaeology museum in Pitigliano is named in his honour.